serac/servlet-test/README.md

 # servlet-test

-Simple project that demonstrates that yes, the Java servlet API does handle querystring parameter decoding internally.
+Simple project that demonstrates that, yes, the Java servlet API does indeed handle querystring parameter decoding internally.

 I keep forgetting :(

 Simply execute the following to get a running Jetty container that accepts requests at http://localhost:8080: